Coily Hair Care Secrets for Beautiful, Bouncy Curls

 Understanding Coily Hair

-Coily hair, often known as Type 4 hair, features tight curls that range from S-shaped spirals to Z-shaped zigzags.
+Curly hair, especially coily types like Type 4, features tight curls that range from S-shaped spirals to Z-shaped zigzags.
 These curls are fragile, fine, and tend to dry out easily.
 Why?
 Because the natural oils from the scalp can’t travel easily down the hair shaft.

 Why Structure Matters